 *Policies subject to changes based on updated guidelines from public health experts, federal and state agencies, and local medical experts.

-We will be using the Base Camp health screening platform known as "Ascend" for daily health screenings of all students and employees.
-The daily health screening is one of the tools we will be using to keep our campus safe and healthy.
-Each morning you will answer a series of questions related to your students' health.
+We are using the Base Camp health screening platform known as "Ascend" for daily health screenings of all students and employees to keep our campus safe and healthy.
+Each morning you answer a series of questions related to your students' health.
 Based on the answers to those questions you will be advised if your student can come to campus.
-The School will receive a report each morning.
+The School receives a report each morning.
 If you do not complete the screening, your student will not be allowed on campus that day.
+If the tool is experiencing technical issues, you may complete a self-screening and must report any symptoms, exposures, or COVID-19 test results directly to Health Room Nurses.

 We are tripling our day-time custodial presence on campus during school hours.
 We have expanded our internal custodial team with subcontracted professionals, to provide additional support and expertise.
 In addition, we have taken the following measures: